hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 # A Peek Inside Some Samples

-This journey started as most app dev stories do with a reference to a “Hello World” application, the point of which is to jump start the enablement process which the simplest of extensions.
+This journey started as most app dev stories do with a reference to a "Hello World" application, the point of which is to jump start the enablement process which the simplest of extensions.
 So what exactly does the helloWorld.user.js include file do?
 Listing 13 shows the code – certain variable names and comments have been trimmed for readability in